| Art

 tiling of the basin of the fountain before the winter sets in.
 This

 will depend on incoming donations.
+The other work

 of art nearly completed is the beautiful wooden bridge designed